San Diego Solicitation Defense Lawyers

 Nowadays, many interactions take place online and, as seen with the expansion of online dating, intimate encounters can often be scheduled over the internet.
 However, there are instances where these messages can be misinterpreted as solicitation, leading to a false charge.
 Solicitation on the internet is charged just the same as it normally would, and defendants should take these cases just as seriously.

 One key difference involved in these cases is the availability of evidence.
 Most online messages can be recorded, copied, or archived, meaning the district attorney may utilize your messages against you.
 However, just like conversations, these messages can be misinterpreted, and a knowledgeable attorney can argue outline a lack of intent in the case and have your charges dropped.

 San Diego courts take sex crimes very seriously and can pursue significant charges against anyone accused of solicitation, even based on miscommunication.
 Understanding these laws, charges, and penalties can be difficult without an in-depth knowledge of California laws, but with the right lawyer, you may be able to have the charges against your reduced or dismissed.

-If you have been charged with solicitation, then you should not hesitate to contact the San Diego sex crime defense lawyers at jD LAW.
+If you have been charged with solicitation, then you should contact the San Diego sex crime defense lawyers at jD Law Criminal Defense Attorneys.
 Our legal team can swiftly review your charges, evaluate all evidence, and build a strong defense case to ensure your rights are protected.
 Call us at (760) 630-2000 to learn what options are available to you under the law.

 Don’t Waste Any Time!